NBryant83/NBryant83.github.io/README.md

 ## User Stories
 When the page loads, there is a game board with three sections.
 The left and the right are where the user and computers emojis will be, and the middle sections has a 'Reset' button, the fishpile, and a message area.
-When the page loads, the game starts and 5 emojis are dealt to me and the computer from the fishpile I can see the emojis I have on hand
-I can click on one of my emojis to request all of the computer's matching emojis If computer has it, I get it and am able to request another If computer doesn't have it, I have to click on the fishbowl to get another emoji
+When the page loads, the game starts and 5 emojis are dealt to me and the computer from the fishpile I can see the emojis I have on hand and can't see the comp's I can click on one of my emojis to request all of the computer's matching emojis If computer has it, I get it and am able to request another If computer doesn't have it, I have to click on the fishbowl to get another emoji